olton/hotreloader-idea-plugin/README.md

 # Hot Reloader Plugin for IntelliJ IDEA

 <!-- Plugin description -->
-Hot Reloader is a powerful development tool that automatically refreshes your web browser whenever you make changes to your project files.
-It establishes a WebSocket connection between your IDE and browser to instantly reflect code modifications without manual page reloads.
-Perfect for web developers who want to streamline their development workflow and see changes instantly in the browser.
+Hot Reloader is a IDEA Plugin that automatically refreshes your web browser whenever you make changes to your project files.
 <!-- Plugin description end -->

 ## Features

 - Real-time browser refresh on file changes
 - Built-in WebSocket server for instant updates
-- Support for multiple file types (HTML, CSS, JS, TypeScript)
+- Support for multiple file types (HTML, CSS, JS, TypeScript, etc...)
 - Configurable refresh delay and file monitoring
 - Visual indicators for reload status
 - Easy integration with IDE toolbar and context menus